Introduction to American Indian Tribal Casinos

 My points here are this: As non-tribal gaming grows within a state, so will tribal gaming if that state has a federally recognized tribe.
 And, if the tribe opens a Class II tribal casino or negotiates a Class III tribal-state compact, then non-tribal casinos will want to open.

 Why?
 Because it’s all about market share.
 If tribal casinos become the go-to place for the state’s gamblers, the market can quickly become saturated.
-Other casinos might not survive if they try to open in a state with
+Other casinos might not survive if they try to open in a state with a mature gaming industry.
+Iowa is an excellent example of this scenario in action.

 Summary of American Indian Tribal Casinos

 Tribal gaming is involved, even sophisticated, in terms of legal, regulatory, political, and economic factors.
-Consequently, it is one of the least understood segments of the U.S. gaming industry
+Consequently, it is one of the least understood segments of the U.S. gaming industry.

 Other Articles from Professor Slots